pandeydevendra/python_dev/book_exercise/crash_course/info.md

 "The language 'Python' is named after Monty Python, not the snake."
 "One of Python's strengths is its diverse and supportive community"

->>List:
+>>3.
+List:
 	Lists are ordered collections, so you can access any element in a list by telling Python the position, or index, of the item desired.
 To access an ele- ment in a list, write the name of the list followed by the index of the item enclosed in square brackets.
 	In Python, square brackets ( [] ) indicate a list, and individual elements in the list are separated by commas.
 Here’s a simple example of a list that contains a few kinds of bicycles:
 Index Positions Start at 0, Not 1 for accessing the last element in a list.
 By asking for the item at index -1 , Python always returns the last item in the list:

 >>Adding Elements to a List; "Appending" Elements to the End of a List:
 '''The simplest way to add a new element to a list is to append the item to the list.
 When you append an item to a list, the new element is added to the end